Accounting

 High-confidence matches run first, like exact lookups on invoice numbers or payment references.
 Then progressively broader rules, including AI-suggested matching logic based on data patterns, handle what remains: amount matching with tolerance, date-based lookups, and many-to-many grouping for the patterns that take the longest to resolve manually.

-Once the recon completes, even across millions of transactions a month, accountants open to matched items already grouped and exceptions surfaced with the detail needed to investigate.
-They review the deltas.
-They resolve the genuine exceptions.
+Once the recon completes, accountants open to matched items already grouped and exceptions surfaced with the detail needed to investigate.
 The audit trail builds as work is performed, and controls flag when balances shift in the GL or workbooks are modified after sign-off.
-The line-by-line matching that normally consumes hours during close is already done.

 The goal is not to remove accountants from reconciliation.
 It is to remove the manual assembly work so accountants spend their time where it matters: investigating real exceptions, explaining real variances, and making real decisions about the numbers.